Cathedral of the Immaculate Conception (Camden, New Jersey): Parish

 A private Catholic school was started by Sarah Fields in her home in 1859.
 It moved to the new church building after it was completed and became a parochial school.
 Initially the students were taught by lay teachers.
-A new school building was begun in 1871, but construction was halted during the financial panic of 1872-1873.
+A new school building was begun in 1871, but construction was halted during the financial panic of 1872–1873.
 Construction then resumed and the school building and convent were completed in 1874.
 That year the Sisters of St. Joseph from Chestnut Hill started teaching in the school.
-The Brothers of the Holy Cross taught the boys from 1881-1892.
+The Brothers of the Holy Cross taught the boys from 1881 to 1892.
 A house was built for them and was completed in 1882.
 The Sisters of St. Joseph were replaced by the Sisters of Mercy from Bordentown, New Jersey in 1885.
 The school has subsequently been closed.

 As Irish immigration accelerated the church building became too small.
 Property for the present church was bought in 1864 for $7,500.
 Jeremiah O'Rourke from Newark was chosen as the architect.
 The cornerstone was laid by the Rev. Bernard McQuaid, then Vicar General of the Newark Diocese, on October 23, 1864.
 The church was built of stone and measured 60 by 165 feet.
 Though unfinished, the first Mass was celebrated in the church in July 1866.
-The old church was sold on August 20, 1868 and it housed a factory unit it was sold again and became a meeting hall for the Grand Army of the Republic.
+The old church was sold on August 20, 1868, and it housed a factory unit it was sold again and became a meeting hall for the Grand Army of the Republic.
 The church was not completed until 1888 when the tower and spire were completed.
 The interior was also extensively renovated in 1890 when the marble altars were added.
-The church was consecrated on May 27, 1893 by Bishop Michael J. O'Farrell.
+The church was consecrated on May 27, 1893, by Bishop Michael J. O'Farrell.